Orphan pages are pretty much invisible to search engines and visitors.

 In fact, read what is reported on Google Search Central:

-For example, if you publish a new page on your site and don’t link to it from any other page, how will Google know the page exists?
+For example, if you publish a new page on your site and don’t link to it from any other page, how will Google know it exists?

 If you do eventually want the page to rank in the SERPs, you need to take some action.